 Lueken says the cost dropped precipitously from the state’s original estimate of $151 million because fewer students are eligible to participate than originally proposed.
 To qualify for the SEES program in House Substitute for SB 83, students must either be enrolled in a public school prior to participating in the program or at kindergarten age.
 In addition, the program phases in eligibility for students in nonpublic school settings:

 – Fall 2024 and beyond: Students eligible for free/reduced lunch (FRL) or score Level 1 on the state assessment (no limit on these students)

-– Fall 2024: up to 2,000 students not FRL or level 1 but are from families with income up to 300% of the federal poverty limit (FPL) may receive ESAs
+– Fall 2024: up to 2,000 students who are not in public school and are from families with income up to 300% of the federal poverty limit (FPL) may receive ESAs

-– Fall 2025: up to 4,000 students not FRL or level 1 but are from families with income up to 400% FPL may receive ESAs
+– Fall 2025: up to 4,000 students who are not in public school and are from families with income up to 400% FPL may receive ESAs

-– Fall 2026: up to 8,000 students not FRL or level 1 but are from families with income up to 400% FPL may receive ESAs
+– Fall 2026: up to 8,000 students who are not in public school and are from families with income up to 400% FPL may receive ESAs

 Based on the experiences of other states that have private educational choice programs, Lueken’s analysis assumes that 1% of eligible students eligible in each category will participate in the program during the first year (Fall 2023), or 2,900 students.[i]
 For subsequent years, the assumed take-up rates are 2% for year 2, 3% for year 3, and 4% for year 4.

 For the school year beginning in Fall 2024, it’s estimated that 2,900 families would utilize the SEES program at a cost to the state of about $14 million, using the current amount of BASE aid.
 Future BASE aid amounts have not yet been established but will be adjusted for inflation based on the average change in the Consumer Price Index for the previous three years.